 Book through Capital One Travel

-Miles can be used to book travel at a value of $0.01 per 1 mile to book travel through Capital One Travel, the card issuer’s travel-booking portal.
-While cardholders can already book travel through other channels and redeem miles at a value of $0.01 per mile, there are some reasons one might consider booking through the Capital One Travel portal.
+Capital One Miles can also be used to book travel at a value of $0.01 per 1 mile to book travel through Capital One Travel, the issuer’s travel-booking portal.
+While cardholders can already book travel through other channels and redeem miles at a value of $0.01 per mile, there are some reasons one might consider booking directly through the Capital One portal.

-The Capital One Travel portal also comes with some interesting benefits.
-These include price matching and price drop protection on flights when you book at a time that Capital One recommends.
+The Capital One Travel portal can provide some interesting benefits.
+These include price matching and price-drop protection on flights when you book at a time that Capital One recommends.

 While we haven’t yet tested out price drop protection on flights, it sounds interesting from the Capital One Frequently Asked Questions: